Italian submarine Galileo Galilei: In Regia Marina

 At the time of Italy's entrance into World War II Galileo Galilei was stationed at the Italian base of Massawa on the Red Sea being part of the Italian Red Sea Flotilla.
 On 10 June 1940 the submarine, under the command of captain Corrado Nardi, was ordered to proceed to her area of operation near Aden where she arrived on 12 June.
 In the early morning of 16 June, while submerged, she intercepted Norwegian tanker James Stove, about 12 miles south of Aden.
 After surfacing and ordering the crew to leave the ship, Galileo Galilei fired three torpedoes that set the ship on fire and sank the tanker.
 It is likely, the explosions were heard in Aden and the smoke column rising from the burning tanker was also observed, but no British ships or planes appeared and the submarine continued her mission unmolested until the afternoon of 18 June when a Yugoslavian steamer Drava was spotted.
 Galileo Galilei fired a shot across the bow ordering the ship to stop, but after seeing the ship was under a neutral flag, the steamer was allowed to leave.
 However, the gunfire was heard by the anti-submarine warfare trawler HMS Moonstone who fired a warning signal.
 At around 16:30, while the submarine was still on the surface, she was attacked by an enemy plane.
 Galileo Galilei was forced to submerge but remained on station considering a rather weak response to her sighting.
 When the darkness fell, the boat resurfaced to recharge the batteries, but it was discovered by the British ship forcing the submarine to crash dive and go through a brief but intense depth-charge attack which did not cause any damage.
-In the morning of 19 June, while Galileo Galilei was laying immobile on seabed, the first mild symptoms of methylchloride poisoning appeared in some crew members.
+In the morning of 19 June, while Galileo Galilei was lying immobile on the seabed, the first mild symptoms of methylchloride poisoning appeared in some crew members.
 Meanwhile, the submarine had been detected by HMS Moonstone who launched another depth-charge attack.
 Captain Nardi ordered the submarine to the periscope depth, examined his adversary and noted their single 4-inch gun and a pair of machine guns.
 Considering possible effects of methylchloride poisoning if the submarine continued staying submerged, and the modesty of the trawler's armament, he decided to face HMS Moonstone on the surface with his two 100 mm guns and two machine guns.
 As the fight began, the bow gun's sighting mechanism on the Galileo Galilei failed, greatly affecting the accuracy of shooting.

 Moonstone also moved too fast for the submarine's crew to aim their guns effectively.
 After about ten minutes Galileo Galilei was hit for the first time, wounding commander Nardi and killing several people around him.
 Shortly thereafter, the bow gun was hit killing the gun crew including the second in command.
 The gun continued shooting, however, under command of Ensign Mazzucchi.
 The aft gun soon jammed, and then another salvo from Moonstone killed all those on the conning tower including Nardi.
-The bow gun continued shooting until HMS Kandahar arrived at the scene and Mazucchi, as the most senior on board the submarine, ordered Galileo Galilei to stop shooting and surrender.
+The bow gun continued shooting until HMS Kandahar arrived at the scene and Mazzucchi, as the most senior on board the submarine, ordered Galileo Galilei to stop shooting and surrender.
 The submarine had lost 16 men: commander Nardi, four other officers, seven NCOs and four sailors.
 The submarine was then towed into Aden by Kandahar.